Pravi1206/air-gapped-containers-demo/README.md

 - **Docker CLI & PAC Rules**
   - Any Docker CLI command that requires network access (e.g., `docker pull`) will follow PAC file rules.
   - To ensure successful image pulls from **Docker Hub**, its domains are already allow-listed in the PAC file.
-  - The Docker daemon itself runs inside a container within the **Docker Desktop VM**, which enforces PAC rules.
+  - The Docker daemon itself runs inside a containerd container within the **Docker Desktop VM**, which enforces PAC rules.

 - **Docker Desktop UI**
   - Network requests originating from **Docker Desktop UI** will **not** follow the `containersProxy` settings in `admin-settings.json`.